 In prior releases of Windows Server, Microsoft shipped basic malware protection through its Windows Defender software.
 For full protection either System Center Endpoint Protection, or, a third-party antivirus solution was required.
 With Windows Server 2016, Windows Defender matured into a fully-fledged antivirus solution.
 It has now been re-branded as Windows Defender Antivirus.

 Regardless of whether you choose Windows Defender Antivirus, or, a third-party antivirus solution you need to be sure these products are not scanning critical Exchange components.
-Microsoft publishes an extensive list of file, folder and, process exclusions to include in your antivirus configuration.
+Microsoft publishes an extensive list of files, folders and, process exclusions to include in your antivirus configuration.

 There are eighty-four exclusions in total.